The C4 Model is a set of architecture viewpoints designed by Simon Brown to address common needs in software architecture:

 For more information on the C4 model see the C4 website.

-The document can be downloaded by clicking here:
+The document and C4 Blueprint can be downloaded from here: